You can’t always see energy waste in your house. But you sure can feel it.

 We need to set the record straight.
 The unfortunate truth is your home is probably wasting a lot of energy—and in ways you might not necessarily expect.

-In fact, studies show that 35% of home energy consumption in the U.S. is wasted energy (4)—that’s energy you’re paying for, but isn’t doing you any good.
-And where is most of that energy waste happening?
+In fact, studies show that 35% of home energy consumption in the US is wasted energy (4)—that’s energy you’re paying for, but isn’t doing you any good.

-The data is clear: If you’re like the majority of U.S. homeowners, half of your home energy use is put toward heating and cooling your home (2)—which means that’s where most of the energy waste is happening, too.
+The data is clear: If you’re like the majority of US homeowners, half of your home energy use is put toward heating and cooling your home (5)—which means that’s where most of the energy waste is happening, too.

-Here’s why we keep talking about heat escape: The U.S. Department of Energy estimates that air leaks alone cause about 25–40% of the heating and cooling load for a typical home (3).
-That means if you haven’t air sealed your home’s structure, a significant chunk of your energy usage is going out through the roof.
+The U.S. Department of Energy estimates that air leaks alone cause about 25–40% of the heating and cooling load for a typical home (6).
+That means if you haven’t air sealed your home, a significant chunk of your energy usage is going out through the roof.
 Yikes.

 The moral of the story?
-While it’s wonderful to adopt energy-saving behaviors and switch to LED bulbs, it’s important to look at the broader picture: The biggest energy wasters in your house are likely inefficient heating and cooling systems, insufficient insulation, and the lack of proper air sealing.
+While it’s wonderful to adopt energy-saving behaviors and switch to LED light bulbs, the biggest energy wasters in your house are likely inefficient heating and cooling systems, insufficient insulation, and the lack of proper air sealing.

 While these issues may not be “quick fixes,” they’re all fixable—and it may not even cost you anything upfront to get them fixed.